EasternJournalist/lc3-win/README.md

 # lc3-win
 A  LC-3 assembler &amp; simulator (not official version) by cpp.
 LC-3 is referred to the book Introduction to Computing System by Yale N. Patt and Sanjay I. Patel.
 The assignment is from the ICS course in USTC taught by An Hong.

-Even though there is only one project named "lc3-simulator", it can actually do both what simulator and assembler does.
+Even though there is only one project named "lc3-simulator", it can actually do what both simulator and assembler do.
 You can use commands in the program to assemble, simulator and debug you lc-3 program.

 You may refer to the PPT to get to know about how this simulator works.
 (Note that the ppt is only about simulator.)